Lucrezia Borgia: Third marriage: Alfonso I d'Este (Duke of Ferrara)

+Due to Lucrezia's influence as a patron of the arts, the court of d'Este became a centre for aspiring Renaissance writers, musicians, poets and philosophers, including Ludovico Ariosto and Gian Giorgio Trissino.
+She was considered a respectable and accomplished Renaissance duchess, effectively rising above her previous reputation and surviving the fall of the Borgias following her father's death in 1503.
+She played a diplomatic role at the Ferrarese court, meeting with envoys and ruling the territory as regent twice during Alfonso's absences on military campaigns.
+She is also known to have overseen the management of her finances, buying and selling properties, buying marshland at a low cost then investing in reclamation enterprises, and renting parts of her newly arable land for short terms, which contributed to a nearly doubling of her annual income.
+She was a patron of charities and ecclesiastical foundations.

-Lucrezia met the famed French soldier, the Chevalier Bayard while the latter was co-commanding the French allied garrison of Ferrara in 1510.
-According to his biographer, the Chevalier became a great admirer of Lucrezia's, considering her a "pearl on this Earth".
+When Lucrezia's husband was excommunicated and Ferrara was placed under interdict by Pope Julius II in 1510, Lucrezia pawned her jewels to pay for the cities defences and entertained French troops that had come to Ferrara’s aid.
+She met the famed French soldier, the Chevalier Bayard, while the latter was co-commanding the French allied garrison of Ferrara.
+According to his biographer, the Chevalier became a great admirer of Lucrezia's, considering her a "pearl on this Earth."

-After a long history of complicated pregnancies and miscarriages, on 14 June 1519 Lucrezia gave birth to her tenth child, named Isabella Maria in honour of Alfonso's sister Isabella d'Este.
-The child was sickly and – fearing she would die unbaptised – Alfonso ordered her to be baptised straightaway with Eleonora della Mirandola and Count Alexandro Serafino as godparents.
+After a long history of complicated pregnancies and miscarriages, on 14 June 1519, Lucrezia gave birth to her tenth child, which she named Isabella Maria, in honour of Alfonso's sister, Isabella d'Este.
+The child was sickly, and fearing she would die unbaptised, Alfonso ordered her to be baptized immediately, with Eleonora Pico della Mirandola and Count Alexandro Serafino as godparents.

-Lucrezia had become very weak during the pregnancy and fell seriously ill after the birth.
-After seeming to recover for two days, she worsened again and died on 24 June the same year.
-She was buried in the convent of Corpus Domini.
+Lucrezia had become very weak during the pregnancy, and fell seriously ill after the birth.
+After seeming to recover for two days, she worsened again, and died on 24 June 1519 at Belriguardo Castle, aged 39.
+Her body was shrouded in the habit of a tertiary Franciscan and she was buried in the convent of Corpus Domini in Ferrara, Emilia-Romagna, where she had requested to be interred.
+She was deeply mourned by the people of Ferrara.

+After Lucrezia's death, her brother-in-law Giovanni Gonzaga wrote to Isabella d'Este that: "It is said that the Duchess left behind a good amount of money, but the exact amount is unknown."